 We rehearse on Monday evenings from 7.45pm to 9.45pm (with a refreshment break) in the hall of Harrow High School (Gayton Road, Harrow, HA1 2JG).

 If you are interested in joining us, please contact our membership Secretary; Kathryn Sweet on 020 8866 0382 or at firstname.lastname@example.org

-Recent performances have inlcuded, on the serious side, Vaughan Williams’s Toward the Unknown Region and Vierne’s Messe Solennelle (both included in a concert commemorating the centenary of the return of peace in 1918).
-On the less serious side, we recently performed Gilbert and Sullivan’s The Pirates of Penzance.
-Over the years we have sung most of the ‘classical’ repertoire, including Handel’s Messiah, the Bach Passions, Haydn’s Nelson Mass, Mozart’s Requiem, Brahms’s A German Requiem and many others.
+Recent performances have included, on the serious side, Vaughan Williams’s Toward the Unknown Region and Vierne’s Messe Solennelle (both included in a concert commemorating the centenary of the return of peace in 1918).
+On the less serious side, we recently performed Gilbert and Sullivan’s HMS Pinafore Over the years we have sung most of the ‘classical’ repertoire, including Handel’s Messiah, the Bach Passions, Haydn’s Nelson Mass, Mozart’s Requiem, Brahms’s A German Requiem, Mendelssohn’s Elijah and many others.
 We are also keen to introduce audiences – and of course ourselves to relatively unknown works such as Bliss’s Pastorale.
 In March 2019 we joined two other local choirs to perform Verdi’s Requiem.

 Friends of Harrow Philharmonic Choir

 Friends of the Choir support the choir’s activities by paying an annual subscription that entitles them to a ticket for each of the three main concerts.
 They are also welcome to attend the Annual General Meeting which is held after the last concert of the season in June.
 The subscription is currently £25.00 per year.